emcd/python-lockup/sources/sphinx/contribution.rst

 and to reduce the number of languages that a developer needs to remember, we use a Python-native solution:
 `invoke <https://www.pyinvoke.org/>`_.
-The :command:`invoke` is available as part of the virtual environment maintained by Pipenv for this project.
+The :command:`invoke` command is available as part of the virtual environment maintained by Pipenv for this project.

 Instead of defining tasks in a ``Makefile``,